paladin-t/b8/docs/manual.md

 	* `e`: east position, maximum on x direction
 	* `s`: south position, maximum on y direction
 * `Pather.GET(x, y)`: gets walking cost of a prefilled grid at specific position, will raise an error if there's no grid prefilled
-* `Pather.SET(x, y, cost)`: sets walking cost of a prefilled grid, will initialize cost matrix with 1 for all grids before first calling to this function
+* `Pather.SET(x, y, cost)`: sets walking cost of a prefilled grid, initializes cost matrix with 1 for all grids when first calling to this function
 * `Pather.CLEAR()`: clears prefilled matrix and internal cached data
 * `Pather.SET_DIAGONAL_COST(cost = 1.414)`: sets the walking cost of diagonal direction neighbors
 * `Pather.FIND(bx, by, ex, ey, p = NIL)`: performs a path finding